-- Saxagliptin tablets are a prescription medicine used along with diet and exercise to help control high blood sugar (hyperglycemia) in adults with type 2 diabetes mellitus. - Saxagliptin tablets are not recommended for people with type 1 diabetes mellitus. - Saxagliptin tablets are not recommended for people with diabetic ketoacidosis (increased ketones in your blood or urine).
+- Saxagliptin tablets are a prescription medicine used with diet and exercise to control high blood sugar (hyperglycemia) in adults with type 2 diabetes. - Saxagliptin tablets lower blood sugar by helping the body increase the level of insulin after meals. - Saxagliptin tablets are unlikely by itself to cause your blood sugar to be lowered to a dangerous level (hypoglycemia) because it does not work well when your blood sugar is low.
+However, hypoglycemia may still occur with saxagliptin tablets.
+Your risk for getting hypoglycemia is higher if you take saxagliptin tablets with some other diabetes medicines, such as a sulfonylurea or insulin. - Saxagliptin tablets are not for people with type 1 diabetes. - Saxagliptin tablets are not for people with diabetic ketoacidosis (increased ketones in your blood or urine).

-It is not known if saxagliptin tablets are safe and effective in children.
+It is not known if saxagliptin tablets are safe and effective in children younger than 18 years old.

 Who should not take saxagliptin tablets?
 Do not take saxagliptin tablets if you:

-- are allergic to any ingredients in saxagliptin tablets.
+• are allergic to any ingredients in saxagliptin tablets.
 See the end of this Medication Guide for a complete list of ingredients in saxagliptin tablets.

 Symptoms of a serious allergic reaction to saxagliptin tablets may include:

 - swelling of your face, lips, throat, and other areas on your skin

 - difficulty with swallowing or breathing

 - raised, red areas on your skin (hives)

 - skin rash, itching, flaking, or peeling